Westmoreland County Community College

-Westmoreland County Community College is a public community college in Youngwood, Pennsylvania.
+Westmoreland County Community College is a public community college in Youngwood, Pennsylvania, United States.
 It was founded in 1970 during an era of community college proliferation within the state.
 Its location on the suburban fringe was designed to attract students from both the Westmoreland County suburbs of Pittsburgh and the Monongahela Valley, then a still booming industrial center.
 The college has also extended its outreach to provide services to students from Fayette and Indiana Counties.

 History

-Westmoreland County Community College, founded in 1970, first offered evening classes at Jeannette High School in 1971.
+After being first proposed by school directores in the county in 1967, Westmoreland County Community College was officially founded in 1970.
+The institution first offered evening classes at Jeannette High School in 1971 with 243 students enrolled.
 By the fall of 1972, the college took up a permanent residence in a former Westinghouse plant in Youngwood and expanded its schedule to include day classes.
+Teams compete in the Western Pennsylvania Athletic Conference.